marco76/SpringAngular2TypeScript/README.md

 # SpringAngular2TypeScript

 This is an example of implementation of a 'Full Stack Web Application'.
-Please note that this code is very experimental and regularly modified:
+Please note that this code is very experimental and regularly modified.

+You can find the running app (deployed via docker) here: http://angular.cafe Information about the development of this example in the blog here: http://javaee.ch

 - Spring Boot on the backend
 - AngularJS 2 on the frontend
 - TypeScript as frontend language
 - packaging optimized by webpack

-You can find some comments here: http://javaee.ch/2016/02/23/spring-boot-angularjs-2-typescript-hello-world-tutorial/

 Prerequisites:
 - install maven and npm